attomos/attomosvim/README.md

 # attomos's Vim configurations
-If you think this is good for you, use it, hack it and share it.
 These configurations have been used with [Vim](http://www.vim.org) 7.4 on my MacBook OSX 10.8.4 and Ubuntu Precise on my Vagrant environment.

 Inspired by [spf13-vim](https://github.com/dtinth/.vimrc), [dtinth's